Finbuckle/Finbuckle.MultiTenant/docs/Options.md

 # Per-Tenant Options

-Finbuckle.MultiTenant integrates with the standard ASP.NET
+Finbuckle.MultiTenant integrates with the standard [.NET Options pattern](https://learn.microsoft.com/en-us/dotnet/core/extensions/options) (see also the [ASP.NET Core Options pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options) and lets apps customize options distinctly for each tenant.

-Core [Options pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options) and lets apps customize options distinctly for each tenant.
-The current tenant determines which options are retrieved via the `IOptions<TOptions>` (or derived) instance's `Value` property and `Get(string name)` method.
+The current tenant determines which options are retrieved via the `IOptions<TOptions>`, `IOptionsSnapshot<TOptions>`, or `IOptionsMonitor<TOptions>` instances' `Value` property and `Get(string name)` method.

 A specialized variation of this is [per-tenant authentication](Authentication).

 Per-tenant options will work with *any* options class when using `IOptions<TOptions>`, `IOptionsSnapshot<TOptions>`, or `IOptionsMonitor<TOptions>` with dependency injection or service resolution.
 This includes an app's own code *and* code internal to ASP.NET Core or other libraries that use the Options pattern.
-There is one potential caveat: ASP.NET Core and other libraries may internally cache options or exhibit other unexpected behavior resulting in the wrong option values!
+There is a caveat to be aware of: some code, such as certain classes in ASP.NET Core or other libraries, may internally cache options resulting in only the values from the first tenant being used despite the current tenant.

+## Options Basics

 Consider a typical scenario in ASP.Net Core, starting with a simple class: